CHŌ ZETSURIN JIN BERABŌ MAN

 The original arcade game was released by Namco in 1988 (picture on the left).

-different power levels (low, medium, high)
+different power levels (low, medium and high)

 the wooden house from the third stage was omitted and the arcade game